 I'm Thinking about Furnishing my Rental Property.
 Now what?

 Providing furniture for your tenants means that you will have to cater to a wide range of possible tastes.
 The secret is in the simple, modern elegance in which a property is pulled together.
-That is not to say that you should pick lifeless, sterile, minimalistic furniture designs, however, steering clear of items with 1. overly elaborate decorative features or 2. oddball shapes or 3. overstuffed, oversized furniture will help you appeal to a wider audience and end up as easier assets to clean and maintain in the years to come.
+That is not to say that you should pick lifeless, sterile, minimalist furniture designs; however, steering clear of items with 1) overly elaborate decorative features, 2) oddball shapes, or 3) overstuffed, oversized furniture will help you appeal to a wider audience and end up as easier assets to clean and maintain in the years to come.

 When choosing furniture, it is important to establish a coherent design concept which can be carried from room to room.
 For inspiration, why not book a night in a premier hotel which is run by a large chain: such organizations will typically hire the best interior designers to create a classic combinations of furnishings and lighting which will appeal to the widest possible demographic.
 If you can unlock their secrets and apply thoughtful design touches to your property, you will be far more likely to get tenants lining up to move in than you would by choosing furniture at random.

 Providing up to date technology will appeal to almost any tenant and often result in a tenant coming back again in the future.
-For anyone who thinks a box tv may come back in fashion please table that thought.
-Flat panel tvs are the only way to go; we prefer Samsung or Sony brands.
-Providing a cable tv service that offers 70-80 channels is always going to pay dividends.
-I’ve lost count about the number of complaints I hear from tenants about their last experience where the landlord only provided 4-6 channels.
-Consider providing a DVD player or blu-ray player, or better yet a netflix account.
-With so many iphones and ipads out there I’d also recommend purchasing a docking station that allows a tenant to charge their device and listen to Pandora at the same time.
+We prefer Samsung or Sony brand, flat-panel televisions.
+Providing a cable TV service that offers 70-80 channels is always going to pay dividends.
+Consider providing a DVD player or blu-ray player, or better yet a Netflix account!
+With so many iPhones and iPads out there, we’d also recommend purchasing a Bluetooth speaker or docking station that allows a tenant to charge their device and listen to Pandora at the same time.
 For $75 you can provide a “bonus” many tenants were not expecting and will enjoy.
-For a number of our higher end properties we provide Apple Desktop computers as a wow factor.
+For a number of our higher end properties we provide Apple Desktop computers as a “wow” factor.

 Some Other Helpful Tips

-3. Use white sheets and towels that can be bleached if needed is highly recommended.
+3. Use white sheets and towels that can be bleached, if needed.

 4. Consider having tenants purchase security deposit insurance that will cover any damages and replace stained items.